RezSat/Ysharp-v6/README.md

 > A C-like scripting language.
 Advanced version of all Ysharp v1, v3 (These version are written in Python)

-# Donation & Contributions

-Give me a support if you like,

 ## Example program
 > Here is a small program that iterates and writes the contents of a list:
 ```C